The-Ronin-Project/infx-internal-tools/README.md

 ### Running a dev server
-In the code editor terminal, run command "python -m app.app".
-If the API request is calling to RxNav-in-a-box, make sure that container is running in Docker first.
+In the code editor terminal, run command `python -m app.app` If the API request is calling to RxNav-in-a-box, make sure that container is running in Docker first.